dangtv/BIRDS/webpage/index.md

 BIRDS supports Datalog, a highly declarative language, thus frees programmers from the burden of manually

 * Checking the correctness of view update strategies with respect to the consistency of views and base relations,
 * Maintaining bidirectional (backward & forward) transformations.
 In fact, a correct update strategy (backward direction) also captures the view definition (forward direction).
-BIRDS supports users to automatically derive the corresponding view definition for a given update strategy in which there is no self-join or projection on the view.
+BIRDS supports users to automatically derive the corresponding view definition for a given update strategy having no self-join or projection over the view.
 * Creating triggers and trigger procedures on updatable views for handling SQL DML statements: UPDATE/INSERT/DELETE.

 ## View update strategy: How to write ?